Bachelor of Science in Nursing (BSCN) Collaborative Program

 - Must have no recent unfavourable academic performance.

 Applicants are encouraged to visit the Georgian or York websites to verify specific course pre-requisites.
-We will consider a combination of OACs and Grade 12 U or M courses for all secondary school applicants.
+We will consider a combination of Grade 12 U or M courses for all secondary school applicants.

 * Note: Enrolment in this program is limited.
 The admission average is determined annually and may be higher for acceptance in any given intake.